Skip to Main Content

 The therapy has gained popularity in recent years among veterinarians who have become aware of its potential benefits for cats and dogs.

-Like acupuncture, massage therapy, and other alternative therapies, veterinarians can use laser therapy in combination with or instead of medication to help animals manage pain, inflammation, and wound healing.
+Like acupuncture, massage therapy, and other alternative therapies, veterinarians can use laser therapy in combination with or instead of medication to help manage pain, inflammation, and wound healing in pets.

 The Benefits of Laser Therapy for Pets